 Done in London the sixteenth day of November, one thousand nine hundred and forty-five, in a single copy, in the English and French languages, of which certified copies will be communicated by the Government of the United Kingdom to the Governments of all the Members of the United Nations.

-^{1.} See Rules 103 to 106 of the Rules of Procedure of the General Conference.
+1. See Rule 39 of the Rules of Procedure of the General Conference.